top of page

 Pop Art challenged the traditional notions of art by incorporating elements of mass culture, such as advertising, comic books, celebrities, and everyday objects.

-Pop Art Origins
+Origins of Pop Art

 Although both British and American pop art began during the 1950s, Marcel Duchamp and others in Europe like Francis Picabia and Man Ray predate the movement in utilizing "as found" cultural objects.